metosin/malli/docs/reusable-schemas.md

 You should pick the way what works best for your project.

-[My](https://gist.github.com/ikitommi) preference is the Var-style - it's simple and Plumatic proved it works well even with large codebases.
+[My](https://gist.github.com/ikitommi) personal preference is the Var-style - it's simple and Plumatic proved it works well even with large codebases.

 # Future Work